 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the market price of our common stock could decline.
-Based upon the number of shares of common stock outstanding as of March 31, 2014, upon the closing of this offering we will have outstanding a total of approximately 31,360,927 shares of common stock.
-Of these shares, the shares of our common stock sold in our initial public offering (other than any shares purchased by our then-existing investors and directors and officers), which was completed in February 2014, are currently freely tradable, and the shares to be sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering.
+Based upon the number of shares of common stock outstanding as of March 31, 2014, and an assumed offering price per share of \$47.49 as of June 20, 2014, upon the closing of this offering we will have outstanding a total of approximately 31,418,359 shares of common stock.
+Of these shares, the shares of our common stock sold in our initial public offering, which was completed in February 2014, are currently freely tradable, and the shares to be sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering.
 J.P.
 Morgan Securities LLC and Morgan Stanley & Co.
 LLC, however, may, in their sole discretion, permit our officers, directors and stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.

 As of March 31, 2014, we had a total of 30,049,650 shares of common stock issued and outstanding.
 The lock-up agreements pertaining to our initial public offering will expire on July 29, 2014, following which at least approximately 23.4 million shares of common stock will be eligible for sale in the public market, subject to any additional restrictions, including a lock-up in connection with this offering.
-The lock-up agreements pertaining to this offering will expire 90 days from the date of this prospectus, following which approximately 7.2 million shares of common stock will be eligible for sale in the public market, all of which shares are held by current directors, executive officers and the selling stockholders and may be subject to Rule 144 under the Securities Act.
+The lock-up agreements pertaining to this offering will expire 90 days from the date of this prospectus, following which approximately million shares of common stock will be eligible for sale in the public market, all of which shares are held by current directors, executive officers and other affiliates and may be subject to Rule 144 under the Securities Act.